desrosj/toggle-wpautop/readme.txt

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Proceed to the Settings->Writing and select which post types should have the option to disable the wpautop filter.

 == Frequently Asked Questions ==